flotiq/flotiq-docs/docs/API/content-type/listing-co.md

 ### Filtering by relation

 Assume we have two Content Type Definitions: `Product` and `Category`.
-There is an relation where a `Product` can belong to multiple `Categories`.
+There is a relation where a `Product` can belong to multiple `Categories`.

 !!!
 Example Product